-$$L(D, G, X, \Omega, f_G) = f_G(G) \frac{S(D, G, X, \Omega)}{\sum{d=0}^{1} \int f_G(v) S(d, v, X, \Omega) dv}.$$ (3)
+$$L(D, G, X, \Omega, f_G) = f_G(G) \frac{S(D, G, X, \Omega)}{\sum{d=0}^{1} \int f_G(v) S(d, v, X, \Omega) \, \mathrm{d}v}.$$ (3)

-While the representation in (3) does not involve the unknown density of X, it does involve the unknown density of G. This is a major reason that the current literature specifies a parametric distribution for G. Our task in this paper is to dispense with the need to give a parametric form for the distribution function of G, so that analysis can be performed with respect to potentially complex multivariate genotype data for which parametric modeling can be difficult and cumbersome.
+While the representation in (3) does not involve the unknown density of X, it does involve the unknown density of G. This is a major reason that methods in the current literature specify a parametric distribution for G. Our aim in this paper is to dispense with the need to give a parametric form for the distribution function of G, so that analysis can be performed with respect to potentially complex multivariate genotype data for which parametric modelling can be difficult and cumbersome.

-Here is our key insight, which we discuss first in the context that π_1 is known or at least can be estimated well.
-For case-control studies that are conducted within well defined populations, relevant probabilities of the disease can be ascertained based on population-based disease registries.
-When case-control studies are conducted by sampling of subjects within a larger cohort study, the probability of the disease in the underlying population can be estimated using the disease incidence rate observed in the cohort.
+Here is our key insight, which we discuss first in the context that $\pi_1$ is known or at least can be estimated well.
+For case-control studies that are conducted within well-defined populations, relevant probabilities of the disease can be ascertained using population-based disease registries.
+When case-control studies are conducted by the sampling of subjects within a larger cohort study, the probability of the disease in the underlying population can be estimated using the disease incidence rate observed in the cohort.